Oh...hai! I'm Tera (obviously).

 Ultimately I’ve realized healing is more than skin deep and is best done with others, when we can be vulnerable and feel supported.
 Throughout history we’ve relied on community in some way, and in modern times we’ve lost that.
 Community itself is essential and potential medicine.

 In the midst of learning all these lessons, I was wading through a big identity and body image crisis.
 Basically, I was learning (slowly) that the shape of my body didn't equal my worth or value.
 This led me to dive into feminism.
 The female body, brain and sexuality.
 Basically all things woman, because let's be real, in the world of patriarchy we don't learn much about women.
 We mostly try to be men, or fill a stereotype of the 'good woman.'
 I’d love to go on about feminism, but maybe I’ll save that for when we meet in person. ;)

 That’s the short version of how I got here. (yes, that’s short.
 I can be long winded & life is complicated)

 If you didn’t make it through that whole thing, I think you should know that...

 I love rocks and crystals and have since I was a wee one.
 They've always been considered 'treasure' to me.

-I enjoy tequila beverages and bottled stars (otherwise known as champagne).
+I enjoy tequila beverages and dance parties.